 CM230—MASS COMMUNICATION (4 CREDITS) Prerequisite: CM121.
 The course introduces a variety of forms of communication mediated by technology.
 Students explore the history of media, including mass media in today’s society.
 Mass media theory and practice are explored, emphasizing the student as media consumer.

 CM320 — WRITING AND RESEARCH (4 CREDITS) Prerequisite: CM121.
-Students study the role of scholarly research in academic disciplines.
+This course helps students study the role of scholarly research in academic disciplines.
 Topics include research tools and strategies, evaluation of online and print sources for scholarly publications, writing summaries and abstracts and the inclusion of research in writing assignments.
 Assignments include various writing projects and a final research paper.

 CM330 — TECHNICAL WRITING (4 CREDITS) Prerequisite: CM121 or equivalent.
-Students learn how to communicate detailed, technical information in a manner a layperson can understand.
+This course helps students learn how to communicate detailed, technical information in a manner a layperson can understand.
 Purpose, organization and language are emphasized

 CL131— MS OFFICE APPLICATIONS 1 (3 CREDITS) Prerequisite: None.
-Students receive hands-on experience with the fundamental features of three major applications of Microsoft Office: Word, Excel and PowerPoint, creating simple word processing documents, worksheets and PowerPoint presentations.
+This course helps students receive hands-on experience with the fundamental features of three major applications of Microsoft Office: Word, Excel and PowerPoint, creating simple word processing documents, worksheets and PowerPoint presentations.

 HU100—INTRODUCTION TO HUMANITIES (4 CREDITS) Prerequisite or concurrent: CM121.
 This course is an exploratory approach to the humanities focusing on literature, philosophy, comparative religion, music, sculpture, architecture and painting in a social/historical framework.

 HU121—FILM IN SOCIETY (4 CREDITS) Prerequisite: None.
-Students develop an appreciation of film as a visual art, examining ways in which films impact our culture, our economy and our society.
+This course helps develop an appreciation of film as a visual art, examining ways in which films impact our culture, our economy and our society.

 HU125—WORLD MUSIC (4 CREDITS) Prerequisite: None.
 This course is designed to help students understand music in a multicultural, global marketplace.
 Using current popular music as a way to define culture, students will learn about global societies and their cultural history.
 Students will use the constituent and expressive elements of music as a basis for discussion to compare and contrast popular music and culture on a global level.
 This course will include ear training that will enhance students’ recognition of global instruments.